cameronraysmith/applied-probabilistic-inference/pbw-numpyro-colab.md

 <!-- 4.1 -->
 <!-- #endregion -->

-Here we build a candidate model that generates (Poisson) counts that may explain what we observe in our sample data.
+Below is an analysis of a data set of integer counts from a hypothetical series of experiments in which an ensemble of detectors is employed to count particles emitted from a radioactive specimen.
+We build a first candidate model that is consistent with the domain knowledge that such counts are integers and emissions are independent justifying experimentation with a Poisson process we hypothesize may account for the distribution of particle counts we observe in our sample data.
+We proceed in subsequent sections to critique and refine this model.

 <!-- #region {"slideshow": {"slide_type": "subslide"}} -->
 ### Sample data